 She went on to study the ways in which food can be used to support both physical and psychological health, and has travelled extensively to teach on nutrition related subjects.

 To inform her nutrition work she has a Foundation Science Degree and Diploma in Nutritional Therapy from the University of Bedfordshire and The Institute for Optimum Nutrition (ION).
-She has taught in various academic settings including as a Personal Tutor and Module Leader for MSc Nutritional Therapy at the University of Worcester, and CPD events for both Lamberts Healthcare and the Institute for Optimum Nutrition.
+She has taught in various academic settings including as a Personal Tutor and Module Leader for MSc Nutritional Therapy at the University of Worcester, and CPD events for Lamberts Healthcare, the Institute for Optimum Nutrition and Pharma Nord UK.

 Mindful Eating is an opportunity to bring our attention to the food and drink that we consume, but also to our related physical and emotional responses.
 By connecting more clearly and compassionately with ourselves and with the choices that we make we gain valuable insights that help us to create a more relaxed, enjoyable and supportive relationship with our food.

 Whether you want to lose or gain weight, develop a more balanced attitude towards food, or simply make more choices that support your health and happiness, mindful eating can help you to achieve your goals.
 It can also bring a sense of deep connection to the world around you as you develop the ability to see not just the food that is on your plate, but all that lies behind it: the seed, the soil, the sun, the rain, and the countless people and resources who have worked together to produce the nourishment you need in order to enjoy life to the full.